 The best months to visit Imphal would be from September to April.
 The climate of this place during this time is actually very pleasant for the tourists to visit with their family and friends.

-Turning the pages of time, we see that the major chunks of history of Imphal belong to 1st century AD.
+Turning the pages of time, we see that the major chunks of the history of the Imphal belong to the 1st century AD.
 Many experts say that Manipur was originally a part of Burma and it was only in 1826 that it became a part of the Indian subcontinent.

 These regions were ruled by King Khaba and Pakhangba initially, however, these were soon taken care of by the Ningthouja tribe which worked brilliantly when it came to politics and warfare.
 Soon, they started conquering other regions of Manipur.

-1. Shaheed Minar.
-It is around 11m tall and is specifically situated in the very core of the Bir Trikendrajit Park.
+It is around 11m tall and is specifically situated in the very core of Bir Trikendrajit Park.
 This place acts as a memorial for the martyrs who died fighting the British.
-If you want to breathe history, then, you shouldn’t miss travelling to Shaheed Minar.
+If you want to breathe history, then, you shouldn’t miss traveling to Shaheed Minar.

-2. INA Memorial.
 This place was once treated as an unofficial headquarters of the Indian National Army.
-It was built to honour the soldiers who sacrificed their lives for the country.
+It was built to honor the soldiers who sacrificed their lives for the country.
 If you visit Imphal then this place should be absolutely on your travel list.

-4. Kangla Fort.
 This fort is also referred to as the Palace of Kangla.
-Situated on the banks of Imphal river, it once served as the royal abode of King Pakhangba.
+Situated on the banks of the Imphal river, it once served as the royal abode of King Pakhangba.
 Then after 2003, the local authorities opened it for public viewing.

-Imphal is a very beautiful destination where you can hope to spend some really great time with your loved ones.
-It is located at an approximate distance of 2,388, 3,215, 1,489 and 3,459 km from Delhi, Mumbai, Kolkata and Bengaluru.
+Imphal in Manipur is a very beautiful destination where you can hope to spend a really great time with your loved ones.
+It is located at an approximate distance of 2,388, 3,215, 1,489, and 3,459 km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Here is how you can reach here by the following means of public transportation.

-By Air.
-The nearest airport from Imphal is around 8 km away i.e. Bir Tikendrajit International Airport.
+The Imphal International Airport (IMF) from Imphal is around 8 km away from the city.
 From there, you can easily take a cab to reach the part of the city where you would like to go.

-By Train.
 Imphal is also very well connected via train routes.
 However, it does not have its own railway station.
-The nearest railway station from Imphal is situated in Dimapur which is around 215 kilometres away from the city.
+The nearest railway station from Imphal is situated in Dimapur which is around 215 kilometers away from the city.

-By Road.
 Imphal has got a very decent network of roads.
-Thus, travelling via roads to Imphal must not be a problem as it is very well connected with other major cities.
-You can choose to travel here by cab, interstate private buses, or you can even consider travelling via your own vehicle.
+Thus, traveling via roads to Imphal must not be a problem as it is very well connected with other major cities.
+You can choose to travel here by cab, interstate private buses, or you can even consider traveling via your own vehicle.